 General-PwD 45th Percentile 129 marks

-If you get admission through Odisha state quota, you must execute a bond on ₹21 non-judicial stamp paper.
-This bond commits you to two years of compulsory medical service in Odisha after completing MBBS.
-The penalty for not fulfilling this bond is ₹25 lakh.
-Mid-course dropout (leaving MBBS before completing the degree) carries a penalty of ₹10 lakh.
+All candidates admitted through Odisha state quota must execute a bond on Rs.
+21 non-judicial stamp paper at the time of reporting to college.
+This bond commits you to two years of compulsory medical service in Odisha after completing your MBBS degree.
+The penalty for not fulfilling the bond is Rs.
+25 lakh.
+Mid-course dropout (leaving MBBS before completing the degree) carries a penalty of Rs.
+10 lakh.
+Prepare this bond document before your reporting date.

-• Step 1 — Create Your Account: Visit ojee.nic.in and click the MBBS/BDS counselling link.
-Enter your NEET UG 2026 Roll Number, Date of Birth, and the Security Pin shown on the screen.
-The portal verifies your NEET score from NTA records and creates your profile automatically.
+Step 1 — Create Your Account: Visit ojee.nic.in and click the MBBS/BDS counselling link.
+Enter your NEET UG 2026 Roll Number and Date of Birth.
+The portal verifies your NEET score directly from NTA records and creates your profile.

-• Step 2 — Fill the Application Form: Enter your personal details, contact information, and category (General / SC / ST / SEBC / EWS / PwD / GC / ES).
+Step 2 — Fill the Application Form: Enter your personal details, contact information, and category (General / SC / ST / SEBC / EWS / PwD / GC / ES).
 Select your home district in Odisha and provide your domicile details.
-Enter a valid email address and mobile number — all OJEE notifications go there.
+Enter a valid email and mobile number — all OJEE communications go there.

 Category Registration Fee (Non-Refundable) Seat Confirmation Deposit (Refundable on Reporting)